KovaaK/SensitivityMatcher/README.md

 ![Screenshot 1](https://i.redd.it/zt2a1a1yzyf11.png)
 # Sensitivity Matcher

-Matches your mouse sensitivity between any 3D games with no calculation required.
+This script lets you matche your mouse sensitivity between any 3D games directly, no calculation or paywall involved.
 [Download link.](https://github.com/KovaaK/SensitivityMatcher/releases/latest)

 Run the script, then: